nenick/espresso-macchiato/README.md

 6. trigger: circle ci to push the release artifacts to bintray

 With the last step the release is ready and can be used.
+Now its time to update this README file.